How Long Does It Take to Earn an IT Certification?

 Nine months might be a long time to study for one exam, but it's just enough time to study for three professional-level exams.
 We're still confident that three months is enough time to study, but that's assuming you have the recommended five to seven years of experience.

-A year may seem like a long time to study for a certification, but we aren't talking about entry-level exams.
+A year is a long time to prepare for an exam, but we aren’t talking about entry-level exams.
 The professional-level certifications in this list have four exams that test advanced networking concepts.
 Cisco CCIE certifications have two parts — a written exam and then the lab.
 Most people spend a year studying for the lab portion — alone.
 So, to say that these exams take longer than a year to earn might be an understatement.

 Professional-level Cisco certs with four exams: